 Chapter 1 – “A Cruel And Sullied World” (Script)

 After witnessing the grisly slaughter in the forest, Regan finds herself in a literal and figurative tight spot.
 Jen must decide between keeping Regan’s confidence, and looking out for the best interests of the Party.
 And Arlene and Gwen’s own troubling discovery threatens to disturb their newfound peace.
 All the while, Regan’s prospects for escape from her predicament dwindle by the minute (Pt.
-1)(Script).
+1).
 At the camp outside Freehold, Jen and Nelson receive stark prospects for their futures from a newly candid Nia, who also speculates about important matters metaphysical and arcane.
 Brennen and Yllowyyn disagree about the next steps in Brennen’s ongoing campaign, and Yllowyyn’s place in it.
 But once Jen comes clean about Regan’s whereabouts and intentions, Brennen drops everything and chases after his Queen in great haste.
 He saves her from the fire at the very last minute, but not before she passes out from smoke inhalation (Pt.
-2)(Script).
+2).
 As the Kids discuss Nia’s advice and how to proceed with it, Yllowyyn discovers Brennen’s ruse and confronts Nia.
 Things get a bit spooky back at Castle Guernatal.
 But all disagreements within the Party halt when Brennen returns with a badly injured Regan, in desperate need of medical help (Pt.
-3)(Script).
+3).
+At the Horse’s Head Inn, Arlene and Gwen reluctantly make plans regarding their newfound ward.
+In an ice cave in the south seas, Renault the “nice” necromancer meets a legendary warrior from an age nearly forgotten.
+And back near Freehold, a newly (and just barely) conscious Regan divulges what she saw in the western forest (Pt.
+4).